-2. Remove from heat; stir in the granola, chopped toasted cashews, diced candied ginger and shredded coconut, plus the vanilla and white chocolate (or your preference) chips.
+2. Remove from heat; stir in the granola, cashews, ginger and coconut, and then add the vanilla and white chocolate chips.

 3. Press into a 7x10X2 inch glass baking dish and refrigerate until set.

-5. Enjoy this tropical treat on a “dainty” platter or portion and wrap and eat as an exotic energy bar.
+5. Enjoy this tropical treat in small squares on a “dainty” platter or cut larger portions and eat as an exotic energy bar.

 Now, let’s go onto a mini-workshop with the owners of CRAVE as they mentor you through the making of one of their most popular holiday treats, Thumbprint cookies.
 They will make 833 dozen this holiday season.
 That’s almost 10,000 cookies.
 They make 20,000 shortbreads.
 Now you know why they start early.

 Crave is a very authentic Alberta business.
 The founders and owners, two sisters named Carolyne McIntyre-Jackson and Jodi Willoughby, grew up with the joy of great baking in their lives and they wanted to share that with authentic taste with others.
 They’ve been in business 11 years now and own four stores in Calgary, one in Edmonton and one in Saskatoon and they are still the only owners.